withbelay/typed_struct_ctor/README.md

 validation is performed.

-The `new` functions return an ok/error tuple, while the `new!` functions return the struct, or raise if there were issues with `cast` or validation.
+The `new` functions return an ok/error tuple, while the `new!` functions return the struct, or raises if there were issues with `cast` or validation.

+The `new` function takes an optional map of attributes, does [Changeset.cast](https://hexdocs.pm/ecto/Ecto.Changeset.html#cast/4) of all values matching the defined fields, validates any required fields, and finally does [Changeset.apply_action](https://hexdocs.pm/ecto/Ecto.Changeset.html#apply_action/2) to validate the changeset.
+Returns `{:ok, <struct>}` if everything is OK, `{:error, <changeset>}` if there were issues with `cast` or validation.
+Because it's necessary to properly handle mappable fields, if a struct is passed to the `new` function, `{:error, :attributes_must_be_a_map}` is returned; use one of the `from` functions for that use case as described below.

-The `from` functions are intended for messaging environments where a new message is created from a disjoint set of values from a source message.
+The `from` functions are useful in messaging environments where a new message is created from a disjoint set of values from a source message.
 They are similar to the `new` functions but accept a "base struct" as the first argument and a map of attributes as the second argument.
 The base struct is mapped first to the field values, and the attributes are merged on top.